top of page

 and for other shipping options.

-TAXES & FEES: Customer is responsible to pay U.S. state sales tax (outside Illinois) – and to handle and pay all taxes and fees on orders to international locations (such as VAT and custom/import fees).
+TAXES & FEES: Customer is responsible to pay U.S. state & local sales tax (outside Illinois) – and to handle and pay all taxes and fees on orders to international locations (such as VAT and custom/import fees).

 Errors in sizing, pricing and other information on this web site may unfortunately occur.
 By using this site you acknowledge that Loren Friesen Gallery has the right to correct those errors is …